Latina (album): Singles

 The lead single “Desde Esa Noche” featuring Maluma was released on January 29, 2016, meeting huge success and landing at the #4 spot on the Latin Pop chart, published by Billboard, while it also became a smash hit all over Latin America and Spain.
 The music video of "Desde Esa Noche" premiered on Thalia's VEVO account on March 18.

 The second single of the album, 'Vuélveme a Querer' was released on April 29, 2016.
 The song had airplay success throughout Latin America and was certified Gold in Mexico.

 On December 2, 2016 "Todavía Te Quiero" was released as the third and final single of the album.

 Despite not being released as an official or promotional single, the song "De Ti" featuring Silvestre Dangond peaked at number 17 in the Latin pop charts in Ecuador and was the 70th most played song of 2016 on pop radios in Venezuela.

 Commercial performance

 The album sold 3,000 in United States in its first week of release, peaking the top-spot and earning Thalía's fourth No. 1 on Top Latin Albums chart.
+In 2021, the album came in second place as the Best Latin Album by a Female Artist in a fan poll by Billboard.